-Picking one of the best dehumidifiers on the market is a very wise move if you have condensation in your bathroom, utility room or, even worse, damp, mould-infested walls.
-This isn't always a winter issue either as even well ventilated homes can suffer from condensation and subsequently get mould appearing on walls and ceilings.
+Even well ventilated homes can suffer from condensation and, subsequently, mould on walls and ceilings.
 This is especially so if you hang your washing to dry on or near the radiators.
 And let's face it, we all do.

 But for our money the new, compact MeacoDry ABC takes top spot for exceptional, low-cost moisture extraction, hotly followed by its larger stablemate, the Meaco 25L Ultra Low Energy.
 Don't discount the keenly-priced and very efficient Electriq CD12LE though.